marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/sh-function-attributes.rst

 These function attributes are supported on the SH family of processors:

-.. index:: function_vector function attribute, SH

-.. index:: calling functions through the function vector on SH2A
+.. index:: function_vector function attribute, SH, calling functions through the function vector on SH2A

 .. gcc-attr:: function_vector